Individual layer

 Estate tax (settlement at death)

-Settlement at death on the wealth that transfers to heirs. v10.4 graduated brackets 32/37/42% topping at 42% above $250M, applied after capital-gains-at-death realization (52% top).
+Settlement at death on the wealth that transfers to heirs. v10.9 graduated brackets 30/34/38% topping at 38% above $250M (top bracket Debt-Sunset-adjustable), applied after capital-gains-at-death realization (52% top).
 Estate Tax Prepayment Plan installments paid during life credit dollar-for-dollar against the settlement.
-Accession tax on the heir's lifetime receipts (top 25%) is layered on top.
+The flat 5% accession stamp on the heir's lifetime receipts is layered on top.

 Revenue CaptureIndividual layerStructural layerEscape routesReal-world cases